#!/usr/bin/env python3

 class SecurityFinding:

-"""Represents a security finding from OWASP assessment"""
+"""Represents a security finding from OWASP assessment with precise file location."""

 category: str